9 Minute Read

-The good news is, knowing the answers to a few basic mortgage questions can empower you to make smart decisions with your money.
-Whether you’re working with a real estate agent to purchase your first home or you’re looking to avoid mistakes you’ve made before, these questions can help you choose a home mortgage loan that will bless your family for years to come.
+Whether you’re working with a real estate agent to purchase your first home or you’re looking to avoid mistakes you’ve made before, being smart about home loans—before you go to a lender—can help you get the best deal on a house that will benefit your family for years to come.

 1. How do you qualify for a loan?

-Think of your first meeting with your lender as a get-to-know-you session.
+Take a deep breath and relax—you don’t have to be stressed.
+Think of your first meeting with a lender as a get-to-know-you session.
 They’ll simply want to learn a few basics about you and your financial situation.

 Then comes the paperwork!
 Once your loan process gets started, be prepared to provide proof of: